Search results for

 Price: Free /In-app purchases ($5.99 – $49.99 per item)

-InShot is a pretty popular developer on Google Play when it comes to video tools.
+InShot is a pretty popular developer on Google Play regarding video tools.
 Its screen recorder app is among the most popular.
-It works for basically any task, from recording tutorial videos to recording video games.
-The app also features internal audio recording, a lightweight video editor to clean stuff up, and it doesn’t have a watermark.
+It works for any task, from tutorial videos to video games.
+The app also features internal audio recording and a lightweight video editor to clean stuff up, and it doesn’t have a watermark.
 It works pretty well for what it does.
-Native Android has a screen recorder now, but this one adds a little extra that the internal screen recorder doesn’t have.
-There is a subscription service for some of the features, but otherwise, it’s good.
+Native Android now has a screen recorder, but this one adds a little extra that the internal screen recorder doesn’t have.
+There is a subscription service for some features; otherwise, it’s good.

 Link to Windows